ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 |  3 | fourier          | True  | 0.826958 |
 |  4 | none             | False | 0.632423 |

-It's great to verify what I've been advertising: the spectogram outperforms the time- and frequency-space transformations.
+It's great to verify what I've been advertising: the spectrogram outperforms the time- and frequency-space transformations.
 It's interesting to see how poor the classifier performs when trained on the time series audio signal.
 As a final observation, log-transforming the data seems to have little effect on performance.

 #### --- Quantity of training data